 If you are a foreigner who lives in Indonesia or a foreigner who is planning to relocate to Indonesia for work, you will probably be happy to know how many long weekends the Indonesians get to enjoy throughout the year.
-While there are 16 public holidays gazette by the government for 2023, tthere is also an initiative introduced called ‘Cuti Bersama’, which means collective leave or holiday together.
+While there are 16 public holidays gazette by the government for 2024, there is also an initiative introduction for ‘Cuti Bersama’, which means collective leave or holiday together.
 Cuti Bersama is widely known as “Hari Kejepit Nasional”.

 These collective leaves normally fall on either Monday or Friday, and they are generally before or after a public holiday.
 That’s why Indonesians have a lot of long weekends to travel for celebrations.